NCAR/python-tutorial/source/tutorials/beginner.rst

 -----

-.. _link-target: part1c

 ======================================================
-Part 1c - Writing Function to Compute Wind Chill Index
+Part 1.c - Writing Functions
 ======================================================

-This is intended to pick off right where part 1b left off- you had just commited your new script that reads the file, saving the variables of date, time, and tempout in a data dictionary.
+This is intended to pick off right where part 1.b left off- you had just commited your new script that reads the file, saving the variables of date, time, and tempout in a data dictionary.

 In this section you will compute wind chill index by writing your first function and learning about basic math operators.